-4005: FALSE ALARM: setting off alarm when there is no cause to do so, including fire alarms, 911 calls, or other acts causing evacuation of the building which could endanger the welfare of others.
-"Making a false bomb report is a Class D felony and is subject to immediate suspension.
+4005: FALSE ALA ARM: Setting off alarm w Setting off alarm when there is no cause to do so, including fire alarms, 911 calls, or other acts causing evacuation of the building which of the building which could endanger the welfare of others.
+"Making a false bomb report is a Class D felony and is subject to immedia subject to immediate suspension.
 This violation will be reported to the appropriate law enforcement agencies.

-Level First Offense Repeat Offense
+First Offense Up to 10 days OSS Repeat Offense Refer to Superintendent for suspension